AlekseiMakhov/AlekseiMakhov/README.md

 - Write clean code
 - Work on projects used by millions
-- Study new languages & technologies
+- Learn new languages & technologies
 - Work with interesting people
 - Visit all countries